One man, one bike, and lots of genomics.

 “Being in a laboratory and talking to other scientists is amazing.
 You come to the realisation that there may only be one other person in the whole world doing what you’re doing.”

 “There’s not just one way to become a scientist, there are hundreds.
-If the kids see me, they might think that they can do it too.”
+If the kids see me, they might think that they can do it too,” Alex says.

-You can follow Alex on Twitter already, and he’ll be on Instagram too after he sets off in April.
+You can follow Alex on Twitter and Instagram @Scicling.

-He’s keen to find any kindred spirits who might want to undertake something similar.
+He’s keen to find any kindred spirits who might want to undertake something similar, anywhere in the world.
 All potential sciclists can get in touch with Alex via his website https://scicling.org/contact-us/